-Rory cuts him off: “He’s lying.
-McKenna is a Robotamaton killer thug and there’s three more moving in this direction.
-On the other side of the wall behind the andy.
+Rory cuts him off.
+“He’s lying.
+McKenna is a Robotamaton killer thug and there’s three more moving in this direction, on the other side of the wall.
 They appear to be armed with laser weapons.
 Immediate defensive action recommended.”

-McKenna lunges for a weapon that’s concealed behind his desk, but Danny hits him with an Annihilator blast before he can reach it.
-Pop!
+McKenna lunges for a weapon that’s concealed behind his desk, but Doyle hits him with an Annihilator blast before he can reach it.
 The andy crumples and falls to the floor as the bolt of high voltage electricity connects with its mainframe.

-There’s a closed door at the back of the room and as Danny moves cautiously towards the downed andy, the door swings open, and a Robotamaton killer thug appears.
+There’s a closed door at the back of the room and as Doyle moves cautiously towards the downed andy, the door swings open, and a Robotamaton killer thug appears.
+It’s an Andy Smith model with the looks of an average middle class American.
 The KT opens fire.
-The laser blast goes through Danny’s torso, knocks him to the floor, and keeps going.
+The laser blast goes through Doyle’s torso, knocks him to the floor, and keeps going.
 After burning a hole through the exterior wall, various agents in the parking lot jump for their lives as the neon yellow beam flashes between them.
-Powerful enough to burn through almost anything, the laser cuts a hole through the chain link fencing, takes the corner off a speed limit sign, crosses West Baseline Road, and scores a direct hit on a Cowboy Kyle’s Last Ride Funeral Parlor billboard.
+Powerful enough to burn through almost anything, the laser cuts a hole through the chain link fencing, takes the corner off a speed limit sign, crosses West Baseline Road, and scores a direct hit on a Luke Hoxie’s Last Ride Funeral Parlor billboard.

-Witnesses in a self-driving sedan look through the fence in horror as they pass, and a startled homeless guy crashes his bicycle into the base of the billboard.
+Witnesses in a self-driving sedan look through the fence in horror as they pass, and a startled desty crashes his bicycle into the base of the billboard.

-Back inside, Junior returns fire with his Annihilator.
-Pop!
+Back inside, Hoage returns fire with his Annihilator.
 The current connects, frying the KT’s circuit boards, and the andy hits the floor.

 Keeping his head down, Ace Copely hurries in from outside.
 Cardoza and Freeborn are close behind.
-Junior makes a quick examination of Danny’s singed corpse and realizing his crewmate is dead, he pauses for a moment and shakes his head with remorse.
+Hoage makes a quick examination of Doyle’s singed corpse and realizing his crewmate is dead, he pauses for a moment and shakes his head with remorse.

-Rory sounds off: “Junior, the two remaining KTs are stationary.
+Rory sounds off.
+“Junior, the two remaining KTs are stationary.
 They’ve taken up positions behind a partition on the far side of the next room.
-Directional grenade blast is your recommended strategy.”
+Directional cyclonite blast is your recommended strategy.”

-“Copely,” says Junior.
-“Activate your grenade launcher and take out the back wall.”
+“Copely,” says Hoage.
+“Activate your cyclonite stick launcher and take out the back wall.”